Feltham railway station: History

 Before World War II a main station entrance was built on the road bridge carrying Hounslow Road across the line – this and a footbridge were demolished in the early 1990s.
 A former Red Star Parcels office is vacant space in the southerly station house.

 Adjacent land, once used in the rail sector, has become a supermarket and a private sports centre; to the east of the station was Feltham marshalling yard, one of the largest marshalling yards in the British Isles (1917–67) and a motive power depot.

 Construction of the booking hall, internal bridge, their accessways and most facilities on the northern side dates to the 1990s.
 This was built under the SWELTRAC partnership between local authorities, Heathrow Airport Ltd (part of BAA), and the rail industry to boost public transport, including easy rail/bus interchange.
 Its apron/forecourt, for buses, fronts the southwestern part of New Road (and it fronts Bedfont Lane, with semi-open pavements to both).

-Until March 2019, there was a level crossing at the station's west end, carrying part of Bedfont Lane; the crossing was closed altogether and the road split in two that year.
+Until March 2019, there was a level crossing at the station's west end, carrying part of Bedfont Lane.
+Due to the platforms being extended, the crossing was closed and the road split in two.
+Network Rail described the former crossing as "London's most misused level crossing", with an average of eight incidents of deliberate misuse per day.

 Services

+All services at Feltham are operated by South Western Railway.

-The typical hourly off-peak weekday service from the station is:
+The typical off-peak service in trains per hour (tph) is: